photoprism/photoprism-docs/docs/getting-started/docker.md

 Cache, session, thumbnail, and sidecar files will be created the *storage* folder, which is mounted as an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example.
-You may want to mount a specific host directory instead.
+You may want to mount a specific host folder instead.
 Never remove the volume completely so that you don't lose these files after restarting or upgrading the container.

 !!! info ""